DavidNash2024/Win32xx/samples/Threads/Readme.txt

 Features demonstrated in this example
 =====================================
+* How to use the CThread class to create threads
 * How to create a thread that is initially suspended
 * How to create windows in different threads
 * Using PostMessage to communicate information between threads
 * Using PostQuitMessage to end a GUI thread
-* Using the CThread class